Environmental Science & Policy (B.S.)

 • Policy and Planning: courses focus on regulatory and human behavior approaches to environmental challenges.

-• Science: courses focus on measuring, monitoring and surveying the natural world to identify and understand mechanistic drivers of environmental problems.
+• Science: courses focus on measuring, monitoring and surveying the natural world to identify and understand the mechanisms that cause environmental changes.

 Contact